 A member organization or covered person subject to a suspension under this Rule may file a written request for termination of the suspension on the ground of full compliance with the notice or decision.
 Such request shall be filed with the head of the Exchange department or office that issued the notice or, if another department or office is named as the party handling the matter on behalf of the issuing department or office, with the head of the department or office that is so designated.
 The appropriate head of the department or office may grant relief for good cause shown.

 Rule 9557.
-Procedures for Regulating Activities Under Rules 4110, 4120 and 4130 Regarding a Member Organization Experiencing Financial or Operational Difficulties
+Procedures for Regulating Activities Under Rules 470, 471, 4110 - Equities, 4120 - Equities and 4130 - Equities Regarding a Member or Member Organization Experiencing Financial or Operational Difficulties

 (a) Notice of Requirements and/or Restrictions; Exchange Action